anthill/6element/user_research/Trashes/trash_recyclingCenter.md

  * During rush hours, people are **waiting aroud 15 minutes** at the entry
   * *Personal consideration : Perfect to place an ad about 6element*

-In summer, bin are usually full and **people must come back at home with trashes** : *"It would be great to have the information in live"* [d's I]
+In summer, bins are usually full and **people must come back at home with trashes** : *"It would be great to have the information in live"* [d's I]

 Bins are undersized [USTOM]

 Summer increases the number of each trashes, **not only green ones**

 When a **bin is almost full after compacting**, RC's agent must call SMICVAL to empty it.
-They never change a bin which is not full [SMICVAL agent]
+They are not allowed to change a bin which is not full and compacted [SMICVAL agent]

-A **trash compactor visit** the RC several times a day for **cardboard, green trashes, wood and bulky** (dechets enfouis/tout-venant/encombrant): at St Mariens and St Denis de Pile, the compactor comes **3 times a day**.
-Agents don't have to call it, it uses to regularly aroud 9 ,11:30am and 3:30pm [St Mariens]
+A **trash compactor** visits the RC several times a day for **cardboard, green trashes, wood and bulky** (dechets enfouis/tout-venant/encombrant): at St Mariens and St Denis de Pile, the compactor comes **3 times a day**.
+It uses to come regularly aroud 9 ,11:30am and 3:30pm [St Mariens]

+**Bin truck** :
-The **bin truck** arrives usually betwen 2 and 4 hours [St Mariens]
+* arrives usually after 2/4 hours [St Mariens]

-**Bin truck** needs around 20 minutes to change a bin.
+* needs around 20 minutes to change a bin.
 During that space of time, users cannot throw out garbages.

 **Queuing** would be belittled if people were **sorting their trashes before coming in RC**.